 There always seems to be so much waiting in our daily life – from waiting in line at the coffee shop to being put on hold when calling your doctor’s office.

 But though waiting is a fact of life, there are times when waiting becomes something of a surprise… like when a car repair takes longer than expected.
+If you’re wondering “how long do car repairs take?”, the answer is that it varies, and there are many reasons that they can become delayed.
 While you can always take the delay at face value, being without your car typically presents some real logistical problems, so here are a few actions that you might want to consider:

 There are many reasons why your car repair may be taking longer than expected, from a backlog of cars ahead of yours to an unexpected complication during repair.